Acacia-AI-Society/laundry_bot/bot_help.md

 🚀 *Getting Started (One-Time Setup)*

-1. *Start the Bot:* Scan the QR code on any machine OR search for the bot in Telegram and tap Start.
+1. *Start the Bot:* Search for the bot in Telegram and tap Start.
 2. *Register:* The bot will ask for your Name, Laundry Level (9 or 17), and House.

 🟢 *How to Use*

 *1. Start a Wash/Dry Cycle*
-• *Method A (Preferred):* Scan the QR code on the machine.
-• *Method B:* Send the command /menu and select your machine from the grid.
+• *Select Menu Command* Send the command /menu and select your machine from the grid.
 • *Select Duration:* Choose the cycle time (Timer includes approximated cooldown duration).
 • ✅ *Done!* The bot will notify you when 5 minutes are left and when it is Finished.